rmasfer/custom-cat/README.md

 # Custom Cat
-An improved version of taxonomy (eg. category) selector
+An improved version of taxonomy (eg. category) selector in post editing page

 ## Getting Started
-Install the plugin and visit post editing page
+You will get a new taxanomy selector in post editing page by installing this Plugin